Data models

 Parameters:

-• sent_atNone if the mail has not been sent yet.
+• sentNone if the mail has not been sent yet.

-• to (CharField) – A comma-separated list of email addresses to whom this email is addressed.
+• to – A comma-separated list of email addresses to whom this email is addressed.
 Does not contain any email addresses known to belong to users.

-• id (AutoField) – Id
+• id (AutoField) – Primary key: ID

-• reply_to (CharField) – Reply-to.
+• reply_to (CharField) – Reply-To.
 By default, the organiser address is used as Reply-To.

-• cc (CharField) – Cc.
-One email address or several addresses separated by commas.
+1. One email address or several addresses separated by commas.

-• bcc (CharField) – Bcc.
+• bcc (CharField) – BCC.
 One email address or several addresses separated by commas.

 • subject (CharField) – Subject